How I Triple (or More) Traffic to my Clients’ Websites

 #3 Search Engine Optimization

 Search engine optimization (SEO or “organic search”) has been around as long as there have been search engines.
-It may be old hat, but it still makes this list because it works.
+It may be old hat, but it’s a cornerstone of inbound marketing and it works.

 The premise is simple.
 Search engines get traffic to their sites, and they in turn serve as a directory to get visitors to the content they believe is relevant to them.
 When you as a site owner manage where and how frequent you put certain terms, you’re more likely to show up for them in a search.